chipsalliance/adams-bridge/docs/AdamsBridge_MLDSA.md

 ### ​VALID

 ​Indicates if the process is computed and the output is valid.

 ### MSG_STREAM_READY

 ​Indicates if the core is ready to process the message.

+### ​VALID

+​Indicates if the process could not complete due to an error.
+For ML-DSA this status bit indicates an error while decoding the secret key.
+In Caliptra it could also indicate that pcr signing mode was enabled with a command other than Keygen+Signing.

 ## entropy